 She has some very practical advice for all RVers who travel with pets:

-- Identification collar embroidered with your phone number: https://www.etsy.com/shop/ThreeLittleIglets
+- Identification collar embroidered with your phone number

 - Kennel your pet during transport.
 If you want to read more about the kind of crates that are available, there’s a good Facebook group called “Dog Sport Vehicle Ideas & Set-ups” that has a lot of reviews and specifics about different brands, etc. Here’s the link to that page: https://www.facebook.com/groups/DogSportVehicleIdeas/

 - Lastly, and most effective, a Marco Polo tracking system which is a radio tracking device (not a GPS tracking device.)
-There’s no monthly fee for this product.
-Visit them on Facebook to see their testimonials: http://facebook.com/marcopolosystem.
-Please visit Cindy’s Facebook page and read in great detail about the Marco Polo Tracking System in a post: http://facebook.com/lostpetsar
+Visit them here: https://eurekaproducts.com/

 Comments are closed.